gabrielthleal/qc-api/README.md

 ## Project setup:

+obs: If you want to try to boot this app with docker, just change the branch up there to `qc-api-with-docker` and follow the readme.

 1. Install the dependencies above
 2. Clone this project: `$ git clone git@github.com:gabrielthleal/qc-api.git`
 3. Go into the project folder: `$ cd qc-api`
 4. Setup database: `$ bin/rails db:create && bin/rails db:migrate`
 5. Populate questions: `$ bin/rake populate:questions`
-6. Populate question_access (will take a some time): `$ bin/rake populate:question_access`
+6. Populate question_access (will take some time): `$ bin/rake populate:question_access`

 ## Documentaion
+1. To generate the documentation run: `$ rake docs:generate`
+2. Boot a server: `$ bin/rails server`
- The API ducumentations is generated automaticaly when run the specs, you can check this doc out on: http://localhost:3000/api/docs
+2. You can check this doc out on: http://localhost:3000/api/docs

 ## Tests
 To run them just type: `$ bundle exec rspec`
-To generate the api documentation `$ rake docs:generate`